PlasmaPy/PlasmaPy/docs/glossary.rst

 .. glossary::

+   keyword-only
+      An argument that can only be

    -like
       Used to indicate an `object` of that type or that can instantiate that type.
-For example, `"He 2+"` is particle-like because it can be used to instantiate |Particle|.
+For example, ``"He 2+"`` is particle-like because it can be used to instantiate |Particle|.

    number